dropdog/docs/docs/development.md

  - We need tree structure of the references (taxonomy built-in option)
  - We need autocomplete (instant creation) fields when creating references
  - We need a related functionality that works only (or better) with Taxonomy (eg search_api)
+ - We don't need revisions, publishing options and other things that are possible only with Content Types.

 So, if 2 or more of the above cases are in need then we could discuss to use Taxonomy.